justnonamenoname/lifeticle/readme.md

 **Proof problem**

-Dark matter is considered proven, even though there has been no direct detection.
+Dark matter is assumed to exist, even though there has been no direct detection.
 The problem in the case of the lifeticle is that the way to detect the property of qualia is unknown.
 It is problematic to prove the existence of another fundamental phenomenon.
 This is known from the position of the lifeticle itself - the very sensation of visual information without the sensation of "yourself" is only possible if the sensation and the so-called observer exist.
 Detecting a lifeticle will lead to the question: how do we understand that it has the qualia property and it is a lifeticle?
-Research the convergence of signals for qualia will help to figure this out.
+Since qualia is based on quantum information, qualia cannot be directly detected.
+If qualia consists of frames, then the simultaneity of frames also adds to the detection problem.
+Experiments in quantum physics take place in an isolated environment and it is unknown whether qualia exists in them, unlike in the brain environment.
+To understand this, it is necessary to research the convergence of signals for qualia and the transition of information to the quantum level, as well as to study the feedback in the form of collapse.
+This is the only way to study qualia and solve the "hard problem of consciousness."
+A possible method might be to scan the central part of the brain in detail or to study how DNA shapes the brain.
 Reasons why there are grounds to consider the lifeticle as existing:
 1) Solution to the question of non-being before birth
 2) Solution to the question of living in this brain and not another